There are over 700 Florida Springs. Far too many to conquer in one single Florida vacation.

 The water is crystal clear in Blue Spring and filled with fish including very large Florida Gar.
 Don’t worry they won’t bite your hand off like tarpon feeding in the Florida Keys!

-Aside from tubing, it is popular to picnic, snorkel and scuba dive Blue Spring.
+Aside from tubing, it is popular to picnic, snorkel underwater and scuba dive Blue Spring.

 If you forget your picnic lunch, there is a full canteen on site that sells particularly popular chocolate coated bananas.